 Closely aligned with gratitude, look for the positive sides of any situation.
-For example, if you are working from home, maybe it gives you more time with your immediate family.
-Put your energy into enjoying time with them, rather than focussing on the fact that you can’t go out.
+For example, if you work from home, maybe it gives you more time with your immediate family.
+Put your energy into enjoying time with them, rather than focusing on the fact that you can’t go out.

 Adopt a growth mindset

 In short, a growth mindset is the idea that you always have room for growing and learning - where you are now isn’t where you will always be.
 This is about constantly developing skills and finding a way forward into new paths that you couldn’t have predicted.

 Monetary benefits like salary, bonuses and paid leave are always the priority when evaluating a new job, or negotiating for a higher salary.
 Still, challenging situations help bring to light the importance of other non-monetary benefits.
 One very overlooked benefit is the Employee Assistance Program (EAP) offered by companies.